-That is how you end up with a skirt two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
-It’s only $12, but it’s a final sale.
-Whoops?
+That is how you end up with a dress two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
+And it’s a final sale.
+Just don’t do it.

 7. Not Doing Your Research